Why Strong Customer Authentication (SCA) is An Essential Aspect of Fraud Prevention

 It’s important to note, though, that certain transactions are exempt from these requirements.
 These include:

 These are essential to keep in mind.
 Although they may not adhere to SCA obligations, fraudulent behavior could still occur.
-Using SCA in combination with a fraud prevention solution like Vesta's Payment Guarantee can add even more protection.
-Our platform allows merchants to quickly detect suspicious behavior and minimize the chances of fraud occurring.
-Over time, this can save your business thousands in chargeback remediation expenses.
+Using SCA in combination with a fraud prevention solution like Vesta's Payment Guarantee can add even more protection with minimal friction.
+Our advanced machine learning platform allows merchants to quickly detect suspicious behavior and minimize the chances of fraud occurring through adaptive friction.
+Over time, this can save your business thousands in chargeback remediation expenses while keeping your payment process smooth and approving more legitimate transactions.

 It can also help you determine the risk of a particular payment.
 In practice, you can streamline low-risk transactions and prevent any interruptions in the payment process.